kion/mbgen/README.md

 $ mbgen serve --watch-reload
 ```

+## Deployment

+You can upload the `deploy` dir to a remote server manually / using any tool of your choice.

-If you have `rsync` installed and available in your `PATH`,
+However, if you have `rsync` installed and available in your `PATH`,
-you can use the `deploy` command to upload the generated site (i.e. the `deploy` dir) to a remote server
+you can use the built-in `deploy` command to upload the generated site (i.e. the `deploy` dir) to a remote server
 (only the files that have changed since the last upload will be transferred):

 ```shell
 $ mbgen deploy
 ```

-This requires the `deployPath`, `deployHost`, and `deployUsername` config options to be set in the `config.yml` file
-(see more details in the corresponding section down below).

 Note that the `deploy` command uploads sub-dirs and files inside the `deploy` dir in a specific order
 (e.g. media files first, then pages and single posts, then paginated files, etc.)
 to avoid broken links/refs on the site during the upload process.

 The `rsync` command is always run with the following options: